 THC, the primary psychoactive chemical in marijuana, lowers blood pressure.
-This then causes blood vessels in the eyes to expand, or dilate.
-As the ocular capillaries dilate, blood flow increases and pressure inside the eyes drops.
+This causes blood vessels in the eyes to expand, or dilate.
+As the ocular capillaries dilate, blood flow increases, and pressure inside the eyes drops.
 The extra blood flow gives the expanded capillaries their bloodshot look, creating a web of red within the whites of the eyes.

-This is why cannabis is widely used to treat glaucoma, a serious chronic eye disease that causes high pressure within the eyes, leading to permanent vision loss and severe pain.
+This effect is why cannabis is widely used to treat glaucoma, a serious chronic eye disease that causes high pressure within the eyes, leading to permanent vision loss and severe pain.
 Pot reduces ocular pressure and staves off glaucoma’s worst complications.

-It’s important to note that red eye is not caused by marijuana smoke.
+It’s important to note that red-eye is not caused by marijuana smoke itself.
 Instead, it’s triggered by THC and other chemicals in the pot plant known as cannabinoids.

 What do you think: Are red eyes a serious problem for you?
 Do you even care if people see you with bloodshot eyes?